Tipsheet

 Market map

-• Micro-cap governance and control changes dominate: Parmax Pharma's takeover, VISA Chrome's promoter pledge seizure, Vivo Bio Tech's near-complete promoter exit, and Healthy Life Agritec's auditor warnings.
+• Micro-cap governance cluster: Parmax Pharma's forced takeover, VISA Chrome's promoter stake seizure by ACRE, Vivo Bio Tech's promoter exit, and Sumedha's collapsed fundraise all hit in one session.

 By size